nate-strauser/meteor-cookbook/date-time-moment/recipe.md

 #### What about time zones and daylight savings time?

-Moment can automatically detect what time zone your device is set to as well as wether or not daylight savings time is in effect.
+Moment can automatically detect what time zone your device is set to, as well as whether or not daylight savings time is in effect.
 Try it out in the dev console when browsing momentjs.com
 ```
 moment().zone()
 ```